Transition Blog: Life in Toronto

 There is a price difference among grocery stores.
 Sure, you could get everything that you need at Pusateri's and Whole Foods - but your grocery bill would be 2-3 times higher than if you chose to shop at Metro, FreshCo or No Frills.
 Here are some general tips when buying groceries in Toronto:

 - Learn what stores have student discounts.
-Metro on Spadina and Bloor offers 15% off to students on Wednesdays and Thursdays.
-Sobey's offers 10% off every day.
-There is a Metro, and a Sobey's near Bay and College - a short 10-minute walk from campus
+Sobey's offers 10% off on the first Tuesday of each month.
+There is a Sobey's near Bay and College - a short 10-minute walk from campus

 - Collect store loyalty points - Loblaws, for example, offers a point system (joint with Shoppers).
 After a couple months using their loyalty card, you likely will have accumulated enough points to get a weeks worth of groceries for free